 Pros and Cons of Cold Calling

 For example, let’s say that a person searches online for “pool cleaning business,” which happens to be the service that your company offers.
-If your business’s website appears in search results, and the person fills out a form, it’s clear that they’re open to having you contact them with more information about your offerings.
+If your business’s website appears in search results, and the person fills out a form, it’s clear that they’d like to be contacted with more information about your offerings.

 In this post, we’ll explore the pros and cons of using cold calling to market your small business.
 By considering both the benefits and the setbacks that cold calling can bring, you’ll be able to consider how it could (or wouldn’t) help you make more sales.

-Pro: Reach New Customers That You Wouldn’t Otherwise
+Pro: You May Reach New Customers

-If an individual isn’t actively pursuing the products or services that your business is offering, there’s a good chance that they won’t ever come across your store or website.
+If an individual isn’t pursuing the products or services that your business offers, it’s unlikely that they’ll come across your store or website.
 Due to this, it’s your job to go out and find them!

-Con: You’ll Annoy People
+Con: You May Annoy People

-Pro: Can Be Done Anywhere
+Pro: Sales Calls Can Be Done Anywhere

-Con: Can Be Inconsistent
+Con: Results Can Be Inconsistent